dotnet/iot/src/devices/Ak8963/README.md

 The AK8963 is a magnetometer that can be controlled either thru I2C either thru SPI.
 It is present in other sensors like the [MPU9250](../Mpu9250/README.md).
 This implementation fully supports the I2C mode and the usage thru the MPU9250.
 It does not support SPI.

+## Documentation

+Documentation for the AK8963 can be found [here](https://www.akm.com/akm/en/file/datasheet/AK8963C.pdf)

 ## Usage

 You can find an example in the [sample](./samples/ak8963.sample.cs) directory.
 Usage is straight forward including the possibility to have a calibration.